Cohomology of semisimple local systems and the Decomposition theorem: Introduction

-Inspired by Theorem \ref{thm: generalized Hodge Riemann for single filtration}, we introduce a notion of polarization on a pure twistor structure $E$ via a bilinear pairing

-which is equivalent to Simpson's notion of polarization, where he works with morphisms of bundles (see Lemma \ref{lemma:characterization of polarization via bilinear pairings}).
-As in Hodge theory, the existence of polarizations leads to non-trivial consequences on the non-degeneracy of certain topological pairings.
-To illustrate the idea, let us consider a smooth locally closed subvariety $T\subseteq X$ and the restriction maps
+polarizes the pure twistor structure on $H^k(X,\cV)_{\prim}$, up to a non-zero constant. \end{Lthm} This theorem means that the pre-Weil operator $\phi$ should be an intrinsic structure associated to the polarization of the pure twistor structure on $H^k(X,\cV)_{\prim}$.
+As in Hodge theory, the existence of polarizations enables one to keep track of non-degeneracy of topological pairings under restrictions.
+To illustrate the idea, let us consider a smooth subvariety $T\subseteq X$ and the restriction maps

-then the twisted Poincar\'e pairing $S$ restricts to a non-degenerate pairing:
+Then the twisted Poincar\'e pairing $S$ restricts to a non-degenerate pairing:

-see Corollary \ref{cor: demonstration of polarization of subtwistor}.
-Even though this is a purely topological statement, it is probably impossible to find a topological proof, similar to situations in Hodge theory.
+Even though this is a purely topological statement, it seems difficult to find a topological proof.